 Watchtower claims it’s “degrading to Jesus” to say He was never equal to God if the Trinity is true?
 Christians have always believed the Lord Jesus Christ is equal to the Father because they share the same nature.
 The watchtower argument against the deity of Christ is that Jesus is not Jehovah but “a god.”
 If the Father alone is Jehovah (the true God) then what does that make Jesus if He’s not Almighty God?

 Is Jesus Christ a true God or a false god?
 There are no other choices either Christ is the True God just as His Father is also the True God, or Jesus is an additional god who is not truly God.
-This bring a big problem for the Jehovah Witness theology, when they started teaching Jesus was a created being it made them have 2 God’s.
+This brings a big problem for the Jehovah Witness theology, when they started teaching Jesus was a created being it made them have 2 God’s.

 Watchtower’s teaching of Jesus is merely a created creature as opposed to being God Almighty is degrading to Jesus Christ to demote Him to an angel or “godlike one” is completely heretical on their part.
 The Bible tells us that the Son should receive the same honour the Father receives.